Do you need to create an I.E.P. Snapshot after every I.E.P. meeting?

-One last important piece of information – although an I.E.P. snapshot can look like an awesome document to keep on your clipboard for easy reference, it is still a confidential document.
+One last important piece of information – although an I.E.P. snapshot can look like an awesome resource to keep on your clipboard for a quick look and easy reference, it is still a confidential document.

 (I know you know this, but I've seen some awfully cute snapshots left on the copier before!)